MITgcm/MITgcm/doc/algorithm/algorithm.rst

 pressure gradient is explicit and so can be included in the vector :math:`G`.

-Substituting the two momentum equations into the depth integrated continuity equation eliminates :math:`u^{n+1}` and :math:`v^{n+1}` yielding an elliptic equation for :math:`\eta^{n+1}`.
+Substituting the two momentum equations into the depth-integrated continuity equation eliminates :math:`u^{n+1}` and :math:`v^{n+1}` yielding an elliptic equation for :math:`\eta^{n+1}`.
 Equations :eq:`discrete-time-u`, :eq:`discrete-time-v` and